azdavis/azdavis.net/posts/define-pl-01-en.md

 ## Theorems

 I said that using these formal systems lets us prove theorems.
 So let's state some theorems, and then prove them!
-(Actually, we'll prove them in the next post.)

 The first crucial theorem is that of progress.
 Progress says that well-typed expressions are either done evaluating or can keep evaluating.